 Does Tailwind Cost Money?

-Tailwind offers a free trial for new users, but after that it costs about $120 per year for unlimited scheduling.
+Tailwind offers a free trial that allows you to schedule 100 pins, but after that it costs about $120 per year for unlimited scheduling.
 Or $15 per month if you prefer paying on a monthly plan.

 Also, Tribes and SmartLoop do come with a free plan, but they both cost extra if you want to increase the number of pins you can add to either.

 At the time of writing this post, here’s the current pricing for SmartLoop and Tribes PowerUps.

 Final Thoughts on Tailwind